KikoXtreme/React-SPA/README.md

-# React SPA
+# React SPA Form

-## React SPA Form
+## React Test Validation Form Fields

 This is a Single Page Application (SPA) project. \
-The project is one page and contains HTML input fields. \
+The project is one page and contains most common HTML input fields. \
 All fields have to be validated in order to be sent to a post bin service.

 ## Form Inputs